From Here to Eternity (novel): Plot

+Due to lesser pay and lack of perspectives for their relationship, Prew has given up on his local girlfried Violet, who was of Japanese-Hawaiian descent.
+At a brothel catering to servicemen, Prew meets Lorene, a White American prostitute whose real name is actually Alma Schmidt.
+Lorene plans to save the money she makes and use it to establish herself in respectable society back in her Oregon hometown and eventually marry a man who is so respectable that no one would ever believe she had been a prostitute.
+She and Prew fall in love, but she refuses to marry him because she does not think he is respectable enough.

-Prew befriends a new young soldier, Private Angelo Maggio, whose temper and impetuous behavior sometimes get him into trouble.
+Prew has befriended a new young soldier, Private Angelo Maggio, whose impetuous behavior sometimes gets him into trouble.
 Returning from a drunken night on the town, Prew and Maggio encounter military policemen (MPs), and Maggio fights them.
 As a result, Maggio is sentenced to a term in the stockade, the local military prison.
-At a local brothel catering to servicemen, Prew meets a beautiful prostitute, Lorene, whose real name turns out to be Alma Schmidt.
-Lorene is planning to save the money she makes and use it to establish herself in respectable society back in her Oregon hometown and eventually marry a man who is so respectable that no one would ever believe she had been a prostitute.
-Over time, she and Prew fall in love, but she refuses to marry him because she does not think he is respectable enough.

-Just before the company's big boxing match, Prew gets into a fight with Private first class Isaac Bloom, one of the boxers, and beats him so badly there is a concern that Bloom can no longer box.
+Before the company's big boxing match, Prew gets into a fight with Private first class Isaac Bloom, one of the boxers, and beats him so badly there is a concern that Bloom can no longer box.
 However, Bloom boxes and wins his match with a quick knockout.
 Later, Sergeant Galovitch attacks Prew with a knife while Prew is unarmed.
 Prew knocks out Sergeant Galovitch but refuses to testify that Galovitch had a knife; as a result, Prew is sentenced to three months in the stockade.
 While Prew is in the stockade, Bloom, a closet homosexual, commits suicide.

 In the stockade, Prew sees prisoners routinely beaten and abused by Staff Sergeant "Fatso" Judson, the prison second-in-command.
-Prew reconnects with Maggio, who is in the "Number Two" barracks where the hardest and most recalcitrant prisoners are kept.
+Prew reconnects with Maggio, who is in the "Number Two" barracks where the most recalcitrant prisoners are kept.
 Maggio has undergone repeated beatings and solitary confinement in the prison and is now hardened as a result.
 Prew schemes to be transferred into Number Two by committing an infraction and then being beaten and then spending time in the "Black Hole", a dark solitary confinement cell where prisoners are fed minimal bread and water rations.
-When he comes out, he is placed in Number Two and forms a camaraderie with the other prisoners there.
-Maggio finally schemes to get out of the prison and out of the Army altogether by pretending to have gone crazy.
-He is repeatedly beaten for many days by Judson, who strongly suspects that he is faking and is trying to get him to admit it.
-Judson fails to get an admission out of Maggio although Maggio manages to get a message back to his friends that he is all right.
-Maggio is finally given a Section 8 dishonorable discharge, and Prew never sees him again.
+After coming out, he is placed in Number Two and forms a camaraderie with the other prisoners there.
+Maggio schemes to get out of the prison and out of the Army altogether by pretending to have gone crazy.
+He is repeatedly beaten for days by Judson, who suspects that he is faking and tries to get him to admit it, to no avail.
+Meanwhile, Maggio manages to get a message back to his friends that he is all right.
+Maggio is given a Section 8 dishonorable discharge, and Prew never sees him again.